clipmagic/ChatAI/docs/guides/how-chatai-differs-from-other-website-chatbots.md

 ### Cost and Scaling

-- ChatAI allows direct control over usage and limits.
+- ChatAI allows direct oversight of usage and limits.
 - SaaS pricing often bundles usage, features, and support.

 Neither approach is inherently cheaper.
 The cost profile is different.